MetaMask/mm-docs-v2/wallet/tutorials/dapp-tutorial.md

 export default App
 ```

+One thing to note on the code added is that `useEffect` is a side effect, we use them for fetching data, reads and writes to local storage, and in our case, setting up an event listener or subscription.
+Our side effect occurs on first render only until we add to our dependency array, so upon unmount of our component, we want to clean-up those listeners.

 We can now test our application and see that when we refresh the page, we retain our display of the users address.
 We can also see that managing state in a single component is a lot of work when we are syncing with a source outside of our application.
 But most of the logic is in place to start adding a few more properties to our state object.

 ### Connection Wrap Up